Saskatoon Blades bare their teeth in 3-2 win over Prince Albert Raiders - Saskatoon | Globalnews.ca

 Nolan Maier, 16, was making his tenth-straight start in net, and made a remarkable 34 saves in the contest.

 The Blades now trail the Raiders by four points for the final Eastern Division wild card playoff spot.
-The Saskatchewan Western Hockey League rivals will face off two more times, Dec.
+The WHL rivals will face off two more times, Dec.
 27 and 28, before the new year.

 © 2017 Global News, a division of Corus Entertainment Inc.